15 Deireadh Fómhair 2021

-Eurofound carried out a survey on Living, working and COVID-19 in two waves during April and June 2020 to establish the initial impact of the pandemic on the lives of EU citizens.
-Young Europeans are feeling the strong impact of pandemic restrictions as they cope with the lowest levels of mental well-being and high levels of loneliness .
+Eurofound carried out an online survey on Living, working and COVID-19 in three rounds during April–May and July 2020 and in February–March 2021 to establish the initial impact of the pandemic on the lives of EU citizens.
+Young people in Europe are feeling the strong impact of pandemic restrictions as they cope with the lowest levels of mental well-being and high levels of loneliness.
 Young men also appear most affected by job loss in the current crisis.

-In May, Eurofound moderated a live session during the European Parliament’s online European Youth Event 2020 to discuss some of the initial results of the survey, focusing on how young people are coping during COVID-19.
 NEETs emerged as one of the most vulnerable groups following the 2008–2013 Great Recession.
 The major concern now is how these young people will again be affected by the economic fallout from COVID-19.
-Eurofound will examine the impact on young people as part of its ongoing study on NEETs.

-- Eurofound and ILO webinar 25 June: How COVID-19 affects Europeans and the EU labour market
+- Event 25 June 2020: Watch the webinar: How COVID-19 affects Europeans and the EU labour market

 - Blog: Is history repeating itself?
 The impact of the COVID-19 crisis on youth